 Best Known For

-Hugh Laurie's portrayal of Dr. Gregory on the TV show House made him famous in the U.S. For years prior, the comedian was making sitcoms in the U.K.
+Hugh Laurie's portrayal of Dr. Gregory on the TV show House made him famous in the United States.
+For years prior, the comedian was making sitcoms in the United Kingdom.

 Think you know about Biography?